YatechDev/CI_PP1_Ninja_Ramen/README.md

 [Ninja Ramen - Live webpage](https://yatechdev.github.io/CI_PP1_Ninja_Ramen/) (Right click to open in new tab)

 First project portfolio for Code Institute.
-A website for the imaginery Japanese restaurant based in Lincoln, UK.
+A website for the imaginary Japanese restaurant based in Lincoln, UK.

 ## Table of Content